Godgethub/jwpublib/README.md

 ## Before you ask...

 If you are looking for the **production code/methods**, that *cannot* be shared.
 If you want to roll your own, what you need is "out there", but I won't point you at it either.
+The same goes for the source material.
 Thanks for understanding and for not insisting.

 ____
 ### Bible Reading Schedules